 Childhood Acute Lymphoblastic Leukemia Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Acute Lymphoblastic Leukemia

-These and other symptoms may be caused by childhood ALL.
-Other conditions may cause the same symptoms.
-Check with your child's doctor if your child has any of the following problems:
+These and other signs and symptoms may be caused by childhood ALL or by other conditions.
+Check with your child's doctor if your child has any of the following:

 - Easy bruising or bleeding.

 - Petechiae (flat, pinpoint, dark-red spots under the skin caused by bleeding).